-Collaborative recruiting is the best way to attract top talent– just ask Steve Jobs.
-However, it’s important to understand the concept completely before getting all hands on deck for your newest job opening.
+Collaborative recruiting is the best way to attract top talent– ask Steve Jobs.
+We say this because Apple is a well-known pioneer in collaborative hiring and is a market expert in collaborative hiring practices.
+However, it’s essential to understand the concept entirely before getting all hands on deck for your newest job opening.

-If done right, collaborative hiring can improve the experience for both current and prospective employees and create a positive company culture, all while finding the best new hire possible.
+When done right, collaborative hiring can improve the experience for current and prospective employees and create a positive company culture while finding the best new hire possible.
 We’ll walk you through the considerations you should make while refining your recruitment and hiring processes.

 Common Collaborative Hiring Practices

-Another practice is internal mobility, which is a good practice for any company.
-Not only does it save time, but it also creates an environment where employees feel they can be challenged and promoted, thereby helping with long-term employee retention.
+Another crucial collaborative hiring practice is internal mobility.
+Internal mobility, career mobility, or talent mobility are interchangeable terms often used to describe the movement of talent between roles.
+It saves time and creates an environment where employees feel they can be challenged and promoted, thereby helping with long-term employee retention.

 Building Your Team